-- 5.8 The analysis shows that, in the event of a 'Perfect Storm' of risks happening all within the next year, there are sufficient balances to meet all these risks in the short term which would give the Council time to adapt in the longer term.
-This is also set against the backdrop of the current future deficit forecasts. - 5.9 The minimum level of balances will be kept under review as part of the MTFS and reported to Cabinet on a regular basis.
+- 5.8 The analysis shows that, in the event of a 'Perfect Storm' of risks happening all within the next year, there are sufficient balances to meet all these risks in the short term which would give the Council time to adapt in the longer term. - 5.9 The minimum level of balances will be kept under review as part of the MTFS and reported to Cabinet on a regular basis. - 5.10 The analysis shows that, in the unlikely event of a 'Perfect Storm' of risks happening all within the next year, there are sufficient balances to meet all these risks in the short term which would give the Council time to adapt in the longer term. - 5.11 The minimum level of balances will be kept under review as part of the MTFS and reported to Cabinet on a regular basis.